p2panda/website/_posts/2025-07-16-access-control.md

 ## Design & Implementation

 We've ended up with a generic decentralised group management system with fine-grained, per-member permissions.
 Once a group has been created, members can be added, removed, promoted and demoted.
+A group member can either be an individual (usually represented by a single public key) or another group.
+Assigned access levels can be restricted with application specific conditions.

 ### Access Levels